Great Baltimore Fire: Progression of the fire

-Fire was reported first at the John Hurst and Company building on West German Street at Hopkins Place (modern site at the southwest corner of the Baltimore Civic Center of 1962, currently the CFG Bank Arena) in the western part of downtown Baltimore at 10:48 a.m. on Sunday, February 7, and quickly spread.
+Fire was reported first at the John Hurst and Company building on West German Street at Hopkins Place (modern site at the southwest corner of the Baltimore Civic Center of 1962, currently the CFG Bank Arena) in the western downtown at 10:48 a.m. on Sunday, February 7, and quickly spread.
 Soon, it became apparent that the fire was outstripping the ability of the city's firefighting resources to fight it, and calls for help were telegraphed to other cities.
 By 1:30 p.m., units from Washington, D.C. were arriving on the Baltimore and Ohio Railroad at Camden Street Station.
 To halt the fire, officials decided to use a firebreak, and dynamited buildings around the existing fire.
 This tactic, however, proved unsuccessful.
 Not until 5:00 p.m. the next day was the fire brought under control, after burning for thirty hours.

 One reason for the fire's duration was the lack of national standards in firefighting equipment.
 Fire crews and fire engines came from as far away as Philadelphia and Washington that day (units from New York City were blocked by a train accident; they arrived the next day – Monday, February 8).
 The crews brought their own equipment.
 Most could only watch helplessly after discovering that their hoses could not connect to Baltimore's gauge size of water hydrants, although a machine shop in the Locust Point area of the city did start making coupling rings to overcome this problem.
 High winds and freezing temperatures further contributed to the fire's extent and firefighters' difficulties.
 As a result, the fire burned over 30 hours, destroying 1,545 buildings spanning 70 city blocks—amounting to over 140 acre.